kuzzleio/documentation/src/sdk-reference/kuzzle/constructor/constructor.go.md

 The protocol used to connect to the Kuzzle instance.
 So far the only protocol available is `websocket`.
-You have to instanciate and pass it to the constructor.
+You have to instantiate and pass it to the constructor.

 ### __opts__